js-training-apptech-2015/js-programming-assignment-2-vgorshkova/README.md

 ```javascript
 function solution3(A, F);
 ```
-that calls a function **F** on the elements an array **A** and returns an array of results.
+that calls a function **F** on the elements of an array **A** and returns an array of results.
 So, it acts similar to the native JS Array [map method](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Global_Objects/Array/map).
-But unlike the native method, your solution should accept strings as an **F** argument in the following simplified [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) format:
+But unlike the native method, your solution should accept a string as an **F** argument in the following simplified [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) format:

 ```javascript
 (param1, param2, paramN) => expression